filiprescic/filiprescic.github.io/docs/science.md

 ### Talks

 - 26\.
 11. 2024.
-Talk contribution "*Detectability of Lorentz Invariance Violation effects with SWGO*".
-2nd HAD Scientific Meeting of the Croatian Astronomical Society, Rijeka, Croatia.
+Online contribution "*Detectability of Lorentz Invariance Violation effects with SWGO*".
+2nd HAD Scientific Meeting of the Croatian Astronomical Society.
+Rijeka, Croatia.
 - 16\.
 7. 2024.
 Regular talk contribution "*Approaches to photon absorption in a Lorentz invariance violation scenario*".
-Fifth annual conference on quantum gravity phenomenology in the multi-messenger era (QGMM24), Madrid, Spain.
+Fifth annual conference on quantum gravity phenomenology in the multi-messenger era (QGMM24).
+Madrid, Spain.
 - 20\.
 2. 2023.
 Regular talk contribution "*Study of Universe Transparency in an LIV Framework*".
 COST Action CA18108 Third Training School and 59.
-Winter School of Theoretical Physics "*Gravity - Classical, Quantum and Phenomenology*", Wojanów, Poland.
+Winter School of Theoretical Physics "*Gravity - Classical, Quantum and Phenomenology*".
+Wojanów, Poland.

 ## Participation in schools & conferences